What is Trump being charged with?

 As with any high-profile court case, a potential criminal prosecution of Mr Trump will be slow and marked with constant battles.
 Expect Mr Trump to fight the indictment every step of the way, with motions to dismiss, allegations of impropriety aimed at Mr Bragg and perhaps even the judge, and a knock-down-drag-out fight over allegations that have been public knowledge for a half decade.

-Mr Trump and his attorneys have confirmed that he will not fight extradition from Florida to New York with Mr Trump confirming plans to travel to Manhattan on Monday – one day before his first court appearance.
+Mr Trump set out from Mar-a-Lago on Monday afternoon, landing at New York City’s La Guardia International Airport just before 4pm.
+He spent the night at his Trump Tower on Fifth Avenue in Manhattan before he will travel to Manhattan Criminal Court on Tuesday for his arraignment.

-Mr Trump will be arraigned in-person in Manhattan on Tuesday.
+Mr Trump will be arraigned in-person at 2.15pm ET on Tuesday.
 That will be the first of potentially many hearings where Mr Trump will actually have to show up at the courthouse, prompting a media spectacle each and every time he appears.
 Each appearance will be dissected endlessly by cable news networks and picked apart for some clue about the former president’s mood or confidence in beating the charges.

 How will this impact Trump’s campaign?